kan01234/design-patterns/proxy-pattern/README.md

 # proxy-pattern
-Project of eample of proxy pattern implement by Java.
+Project of example of proxy pattern implement by Java.

 ## What is proxy pattern
 provide a proxy object to control access to real object